Biography

 • 1999-2002: President of the European Parliament (elected by a majority of the votes cast in the first round of voting)

-• June 2002-March 2004: Junior Minister for Industry in the government of Jean-Pierre Raffarin, at the Ministry of the Economy, Finance and Industry, France
+• June 2002-March 2004: Junior Minister for Industry in the government of Jean-Pierre Raffarin, France

 • 2004-2009: Re-elected Member of the European Parliament

-Within the archives of the Office of Nicole Fontaine, over 3,700 items are arranged more than 500 files dealing with specific issues and activities that characterised the President's term of office.
-These fonds contain electronic documents in addition to documents in hard copy.
+The archives of Nicole Fontaine's Office contain over 3,700 items arranged in more than 500 files relating to specific issues and activities that characterised the President's term of office.
+In addition to hard copy documents, these fonds also contain electronic documents.

 Administrative and legal tasks